talaafahad/Sdaia_capstone_project/README.md

   No function exists in the module to convert it into a score or recommendation, so it cannot be done by mistake.

-Geocoding is bounded to a per-city viewbox.
-Free-text geocoding once resolved "Al-Olaya, Riyadh" to Al Olaya in *Al Quwayiyah*, ~160 km away, and reported zero nearby competitors — a wrong location producing a confident number is worse than an obvious failure.
-Candidates outside the box are now discarded, district polygons are preferred over streets that share the name, and a weak match is labelled so the count can be discounted.
+Geocoding is bounded to a per-city viewbox, with district polygons preferred over streets that share the same name, so a district name cannot silently resolve to a same-named location elsewhere in the country.
+A weak or ambiguous match is labelled as such so the competitor count can be discounted rather than read as confident.

-**This node returned nothing for a while, and it turned out to be three compounding bugs, not one:**

-1. **The question was over-specific.** It asked what applies to *this* category, in *this* district, at *this* exact square-metre figure — the most granular binding of any node.
-Balady publishes requirements for commercial premises generally and never names a district or a sqm number, so a source failing to match all three read as a miss.
-The prompt now asks what Balady publishes for commercial premises and which of it governs the activity; case facts remain available for stating conditions in the note, never as a filter on what gets reported.
-2. **The retrieved context was 183,000 characters.** Live Balady/momah pages are service directories — two measured over 52,000 characters each, mostly a catalogue of unrelated services (maps, panoramas, vehicle marking).
-The whole page was being sent whole, so the licence requirements were buried.
-   Now windowed around the query: 183,299 → 9,579 characters, a 19× reduction
-   — the same class of bug as the Verifier's passage-windowing fix, in the opposite direction (too much irrelevant content diluting the signal, rather than too little of the right content reaching it).
-3. **This was the only model-calling node with no rate-limit handling at all.** A 429 surfaced identically to "Balady genuinely publishes nothing" — indistinguishable in the output.
-It now shares the same backoff schedule as the Case Officer.

-Any one of these alone could produce a false "unverified" result; together they meant the node's output could not be trusted until all three were found and fixed.
-Real Balady requirements (establishment record, exterior signboard photo, lease/ownership contract) now surface correctly.
+The retrieval question asks what Balady publishes for commercial premises in general and which of it governs the stated activity, rather than requiring an exact match on category, district, and premises area simultaneously — a conditional requirement (one that applies only above a certain size, for example) is reported with the condition stated in its note, rather than being discarded for not matching every case detail at once.
+Retrieved regulatory pages are windowed to the passage relevant to the query before reaching the model, since a full page can run past 50,000 characters of largely unrelated municipal-service content.
+This node shares the same rate-limit backoff schedule as the rest of the system.

+Verified requirements returned by this service include the establishment record, exterior signboard, and lease or ownership documentation associated with a commercial activity's municipal licence.

 ### 4. Tax / Financial — **no model in the decision path**